usinesoft/BusinessRulesEngine/README.md

 Both facades implement **INotifyPropertyChange** so they can be directly data-bound to a WPF or WindowsForms view.

 Internally all property updates are done with code injection (no reflection).
-As you can see in the performance test it is blazing fast.
+As you can see in the performance test, it is blazing fast.